kmertol/modemg/README.md

 ## Features

-* User defined connection message format which can be used to identify devices on the field and give gsm/connection related information
+* User defined connection message format which can be used to identify devices on the field and give GSM/Connection related information
 * Extensive and easy configuration through text files over TCP
-* Ability to access the AT interface through the current active connection (listening with TCPATRUN on a dynamic IP assigned device will not work)
+* Ability to access the AT interface through the current active connection (listening with *TCPATRUN* on a dynamic IP assigned device will not work)
 * Watchdog, reset on high downtime, periodic reset to achieve high reliability
 * 4K buffer for serial: to hold onto data at downtime